bitflate/bitflate.github.io/_posts/2019-08-26-bitcoin-missing-link-to-the-world.markdown

 *Can Bitcoin ever be used for direct spending?*

-**I think the answer is No. The reason for it is mostly psychological.**
+**I think the answer is mostly No. The reason for it is mostly psychological.**

 As I mentioned in the first section, people don't like to mix money use case.
 If it is possible, people are already using their saving and investment for direct spending.
 Figure 3 depicts a model of direct spending using investment or Store of Value.
 I think it is unlikely to happen.